th0schA/dce_sp/README.md

 ## Guide

-1. Check that requirements are fullfilled
+1. Check that requirements from above are set up.
-2. Download or clone repository
+2. Download or clone repository.
-3. Open dce_sp.Rproj on your machine
+3. Open the R project file "dce_sp.Rproj" on your machine.
-4. ...
+4. Run script "create_choice_situations.R".
+Explanations are given in the script itself and the functions loaded from "helper_functions.R".
+5. Download Qualtrics template "DCE_SP.qsf" and import it to Qualtrics.